DineniDaundasekara/UserManagementSystem/README.md

 # UserManagementSystem
-This is a user management create using Mern Stack
+This is a user management system create using Mern Stack